 The camper coffee lottery gives two people an opportunity to just talk.
 They can talk about anything they want, it doesn’t have to be work-related.
 After they meet, they share a picture of themselves together and write a short summary about their chat in the Slack channel.
 This is public so everyone can go into the channel and read about each other’s shared experience.

 It’s an incredible way to get people together and creates a rich experience exchange.
 An engineer in Melbourne might develop a bond with a salesperson in New York over their passion for motorbikes.
-It creates a social bond that otherwise wouldn’t have existed.
+It creates a relationship that otherwise wouldn’t have existed.

 Belonging is harder when it’s across multiple time zones